Faezehabibi/SINDy/museum/sindy.md

 <td width="70%" valign="top">

 ## Phase 1: Collecting Dataset → $\mathbf{X}_{(m \times n)}$
 This phase involves gathering the raw data points representing the system's states across time; In this example, capturing the x, y, and z coordinates of the system's states in this.
+Here, $m$ represents the number of data points (number of the spanshots/time length) and $n$ is the system's dimensions.
 </td>
 <td width="30%" align="top">
    <p align="center">